tmyqlfpir/NotBlood/package/common/README.txt

 * SNEAKYFU - Proned shotgun/tommy gun cultists only

 ### New console variables for NotBlood
+* crosshairoffsetx
+   - Set X axis offset for crosshair (-32 to 32)
 * crosshairoffsety
    - Set Y axis offset for crosshair (-32 to 32)
 * cl_autodivingsuit